Any change, even a change for the better, is always accompanied by drawbacks and discomfort.

 Unexpected change can at times transform your life in dramatic ways.
 This change may require that you form some new habits and routines, while letting go of old habits and patterns of behavior that may no longer serve you.
 At the same time, it’s important to always stay open to the possibilities and the opportunities that may exist as a result of this change.

 Yes, unexpected change is often sudden and scary, however it can be incredibly beneficial and rewarding at the same time.

-The Benefits of Unexpected Change
+The Tremendous Value of Unexpected Change

 Unexpected change may suddenly throw your life out of balance.
 And it might initially seem as though things have changed for the worse, however if you take some time to reflect and look below the surface of this change, you may in fact find that the benefits far outweigh the drawbacks.

 Unexpected change is beneficial because it forces you to grow emotionally and physically.
 It presents an opportunity for you to strengthen your emotional resolve and lay down the path for a better future.
 Likewise this might force you to think differently about the events and circumstances of your life.
 It might actually force you to reconsider the choices and decisions you have been making up to this point.
 Maybe this unexpected change might even force you to re-evaluate your priorities and values.

 Unexpected change will at times signal a new beginning, and with new beginnings other things must obviously end.
 The question is, what will you be focusing on?
 Will you focus on the new beginning and the opportunities it could potentially bring, or will you struggle to accept what you might have lost?
 The endings will obviously not serve you in the future.
 So is there any point focusing on them?
 Instead it’s much better to see the change as a fresh start filled with new opportunities and perspectives that will help you to improve your life for the better.